-There are a number of other active volcanoes in Indonesia.
-You should be aware that volcanoes can erupt at any time and have caused widespread loss of life and destruction in the past.
+There are a number of active volcanoes in Indonesia.
+They can erupt at any time and have caused widespread loss of life and destruction in the past.
 Alert levels can be raised and evacuations ordered at short notice.
 Information on volcanic ash plumes is available on the website of the Volcanic Ash Advisory Centre.

-Mt Sinabung in Karo District, North Sumatra, has been erupting frequently since October 2013, causing a number of deaths and injuries from pyroclastic flows and eruption-related illnesses.
-The eruption triggering prolonged evacuations of nearby communities.
+Mt Sinabung, North Sumatra, has been erupting frequently since October 2013, causing a number of deaths and injuries from pyroclastic flows and eruption-related illnesses.
+The eruption has triggered prolonged evacuations of nearby communities.
 An exclusion zone remains in place around Mt Sinabung.

 If you plan to travel to an area near an active volcano, you should check the Indonesian Directorate of Volcanology and Geological Hazard Mitigation's daily updates on the status and alert level and the Smithsonian Institution's weekly updates.